f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

         }
     }

-Repeat the same steps for the other MIB file.
+Repeat the same steps to download the other MIB file.
+Then repeat the same steps to download the chassis partition MIB from one of your chassis partitions.

 Adding Allowed IPs for SNMP